-BY-LAWS
+AMENDED AND RESTATED BY-LAWS

+OF THE DAYTON AREA DEFENSE CONTRACTORS ASSOCIATION

 NAME

-The organization will be known as the Dayton Area Defense Contractors Association (DaytonDefense or "the Association").
+The organization will be known as the Dayton Area Defense Contractors Association (“DaytonDefense” or "the Association").

 OBJECTIVES

-To assist in promoting and maintaining professional relations between the Defense Industry represented via the DaytonDefense members and Government agencies.
+To assist in promoting and maintaining professional relations between the defense industry represented via the DaytonDefense members and government agencies.

-To provide a mechanism for the interchange of information between the members of the Association and agencies supporting the National Security of the United States.
+To provide a mechanism for the interchange of information between the members of the Association and agencies supporting the national security of the United States.

 To promote a professional relationship and understanding among the individuals of the Association.

-To promote economic development activity among local Defense contractors and community residents in the Greater Dayton area.
+To promote economic development activity among local defense contractors and community residents in the Greater Dayton Area.

-To promote the development of an educated, qualified Defense Sector workforce in the Dayton Region.
+To promote the development of an educated, qualified defense sector workforce in the Dayton Region.

-To be the "voice" of the Defense Sector represented by those conducting business with the resident commands at Wright Patterson AFB and other defense sector interests throughout the Dayton region.
+To be the "voice" of the defense sector represented by those conducting business with the resident commands at Wright-Patterson Air Force Base and other defense sector interests throughout the Dayton Region.

 POLICY